huntdatacenter/docs/docs/do-science/community/cafe.md

 ### dataspace-table

 Scientific administrators from data spaces on the ORANGE and BLUE subscription level are invited to a table dedicated for their administrative data space team (`dataspace-<yourdataspacename>`).
-We use this table for dialogues and coordination of adminsitrative activities that span labs inside the data space portfolio.
+We use this table for dialogues and coordination of administrative activities that span labs inside the data space portfolio.

 ## Optional tables